Dimitri Petratos: Brisbane Roar

 In June 2013, Petratos was signed by the Roar on a one-year deal, along with former Melbourne Victory defensive midfielder Diogo Ferreira.

 On 26 December 2013, Petratos scored his first career hattrick against his former club Sydney FC.
 On 17 July, Petratos scored the opening goal against Premier League giants Liverpool.

 After a poor 2014–15 season, Petratos immediately made amends with a stellar 2015–16 'breakout' season.
 Petratos capped off a classic comeback victory for the Roar in Round 22 against the Western Sydney Wanderers, contributing a goal and an assist to Roar's 3–2 win.
 Petratos backed up his best career form with a goal of the season contender against Melbourne City, scoring on the half-volley from 35-metres out.
 He managed to feature in all of Brisbane's 29 games, finishing with a goal tally of 7 and an equally impressive 5 assists.

 Ulsan Hyundai

 On 24 January 2017, Petratos was signed, along with his brother Kosta by Newcastle Jets on a 3-year contract, starting in the 2017–18 season.
 However, less than two weeks later, he accepted an offer to join Korean club Ulsan Hyundai on a 3-year deal for a sum of $300,000, which would be split evenly between Newcastle and Brisbane.

 Newcastle Jets

 On 13 June 2017, following his release from Ulsan Hyundai, Petratos signed a two-year deal with Newcastle Jets.

-ATK Mohun Bagan
+Mohun Bagan

-On 18 July 2022, Petratos joined Indian Super League club ATK Mohun Bagan.
+On 18 July 2022, Petratos joined Indian Super League club Mohun Bagan.
+On 10 October he made his debut against Chennaiyin FC, during which he provided the assist for Manvir Singh's opening goal.
+He quickly proved his worth to the team by scoring a hat-trick against Kerala Blasters in only his second game.
+As the season progressed, he emerged as a key player for his team, leading them to finish third in the points table and eventually guiding them to the Indian Super League playoffs final.
+In the final against Bengaluru FC, Petratos demonstrated his skill and composure by scoring both the goals for his team, which included two penalties, as the game ended in a 2–2 draw after extra time.
+He also scored his penalty in the resulting shoot-out, which ultimately led his team to win the ISL trophy.
+Petratos finished the season with an impressive twelve goals and seven assists in 23 matches, cementing his status as a valuable member of the team.

+Dimitri Petratos scored two goals against Bengaluru FC in the Indian Super League final and helped Mohun Bagan lift their maiden title.

+Petratos scored the only goal in 2023 Durand Cup final against Mohun Bagan’s rival, East Bengal FC to lift the record 17th Durand Cup title for Mohun Bagan Super Giant.
+Petratos had a great stint for the Mariners in the 2023–24 Indian Super League, winning the ISL Golden Ball and the maiden Indian Super League shield for Bagan.